FleogendePigge/EliteMissionRadar/README.md

 Through experimentation, this size provided sufficient detail while remaining extremely cheap to compare.

+Smaller fingerprints increased collision rates.

+Larger fingerprints provided little practical benefit.

-In particular, on a fingerprint sensor that is only 8 pixels high, the vertical distortion that often occurs when scrolling vertically is negligible.
+The 8-pixel height is used to ignore the vertical distortion that often occurs when scrolling the panel.

----

 # OCR Pipeline Deep Dive